-In the closing days of training camp, there was a lot of buzz about the Nets utilizing their three athletic wings – Courtney Lee, Chris Douglas-Roberts and Terrence Williams – and pairing garfieldmovie3them with a point guard and Brook Lopez in the middle to create a small-ball lineup.
+In the closing days of training camp, there was a lot of buzz about the Nets utilizing their three athletic wings – Courtney Lee, Chris Douglas-Roberts and Terrence Williams – and pairing them with a point guard and Brook Lopez in the middle to create a small-ball lineup.
 The NBA version of the “Wildcat,” as some have already called the rotation.

 While it was only one game, the initial audition for the Wildcat last night in Minnesota led to some very alarming results for the Nets.
 Sebastian already broke down through the use of visuals how using the Wildcat on the final play of the game last night ultimately cost the team, but the rotation was more or less a flop at earlier points in the game and its use may have contributed to a very clear momentum shift in the fourth quarter that had a 16-point Nets lead seemingly evaporate in a few minutes.